howdoicomputer/polarstomps/README.md

 ## GCS

 This web application will read a list of objects from a GCS bucket.
 This can be done locally using a GCS emulation server.
-Run `make gcs-auth` and look at `.envrc`.
+Run `make gcs-emu` and look at `.envrc`.

 # Running